-The repair of corroded pipelines with fiber reinforced polymer (FRP) matrix composite overwrap systems is a well-developed practice in the oil and gas transportation industry.
+Abstract.
+The repair of corroded pipeline with reinforced polyurethane (FRP) matrix composite overwrap systems is a well-developed practice in the oil and gas transportation industry.
 The FRP repair system also slows the external corrosion growth rate by shielding the damage from the environment while the pipeline stays in service.
 Laboratory hydrostatic burst tests and field practice of several years have shown that these repairs are effective for pipelines with external corrosion defects.
-In order to evaluate the effectiveness of a given repair system it is common to first manufacture a defect into a pristine pipe specimen, then secondly repair the damaged region, and finally pressurize the pipe monotonically until failure occurs.
+In order to evaluate the effectiveness of a given repair system it is common to first manufacture a defect into a pristine pipe specimen, then secondly repair the damage region, and finally pressurize the pipe monotonically until the failure occurs.
 The size and shape of the defect region can have a significant effect on the level of repair that can be achieved.
-The present paper is concerned with the analysis of epoxy repair systems for metallic pipelines undergoing elastic or inelastic deformations with localized corrosion damage that impair the serviceability.
+The present paper is concerned with the analysis of the epoxy repair systems for metallic pipelines undergoing elastic or inelastic deformations with localized corrosion damage that impair the serviceability.
 The main motivation for the study presented in this paper is the rehabilitation of corroded pipelines conveying produced water in offshore oil platforms.
-Although the operating pressure of these pipelines is not very high, the water temperature is between 60°C to 90°C, which can be a major shortcoming for the use of polymeric material as repair systems.
+Although the operating pressure of these pipelines is not very high, the water temperature is between $60^{\circ}C$ to $90^{\circ}C$, which can be a major shortcoming for the use of polymeric material as repair systems.

-Keywords: Glass Fiber Reinforced Polyurethane; Tensile tests; Temperature; Pipeline Repair Systems.
+Keywords: Glass Fiber Reinforced Polyurethane; Tensile tests; Temperature; Pipeline Repair Systems

-1 INTRODUCTION
+1. INTRODUCTION

-In recent years it is observed a rapid growth in the development and application of fibrereinforced thermoplastic polymer composites.
-Besides this significant growth, the need to better understands and measures the mechanical parameters, which control the structure-property relationships in such composites are mandatory.
+In recent years, rapid growth in the development and application of fiber-reinforced thermoplastic polymer composites has been observed.
+Besides this significant growth, the need to better understand and measure the mechanical parameters, which control the structure-property relationships in such composites is mandatory.
 Polyurethane belongs to one of the most versatile classes of polymers and can exist as both thermosetting and thermoplastics depending upon the choice of the initial reactants.
 This family of polymers is a leading contender for several lightweight engineering applications.
 Polyurethanes have the advantage of having low viscosity, excellent bonding with the matrix material without special sizing of the fibers, relatively low price and fast reaction time.
-The polyurethanes are an important and a very versatile class of polymer materials with desirable properties, such as high abrasion resistance; tear strength, excellent shock absorption, flexibility and elasticity [1-3].
-The extensions of product life cycle and resource conservation are important environmental considerations that often favor the selection of polyurethanes [4-6].
+The polyurethanes are an important and a very versatile class of polymer materials with desirable properties, such as high abrasion resistance; tear strength, excellent shock absorption, flexibility and elasticity (Chiou BS and Shoen PE, 2002; John J et al, 2002; Desai S et al, 2000).
+The extensions of product life cycle and resource conservation are important environmental considerations that often favor the selection of polyurethanes (Wirpsza Z et al, 1993; Dodge J., 1999; Bayer AG, 1979).